 COMM 480 - Communication Internship (1.0 CH) Variable CH available.
 Opportunity to work full- or part-time in a communication- related workplace.
+Offered every semester.
 (Must have Junior or Senior standing, and appropriate academic standing.
-PRIOR arrangement and WRITTEN approval from the Department of Communication chair and the Thiel College Experiential Education Program Coordinator).
+Prior arrangement and written approval from the Department of Communication chair and the Thiel College internship coordinator).

-COMM 485 - Study Abroad:Selected Topics Comm (3.0 CH) A study abroad selected topics course focuses on either a specific culture or theme in communication and analyzes the communication patterns of the culture or theme in the country or region.
+COMM 485 - Study Abroad: Selected Topics Comm (3.0 CH) A study abroad selected topics course focuses on either a specific culture or theme in communication and analyzes the communication patterns of the culture or theme in the country or region.
 International travel is required.
+Offered irregularly.

 COMM 490 - Independent Study (1.0 CH) Variable CH available (1-4 CH).
-(Must have Senior standing.
-PRIOR WRITTEN approval from the Department of Communication chair.)
+(Must have Senior standing and prior written approval from the supervising instructor and Department of Communication chair.)

 COMM 495 - Research Methods (3.0 CH) An introduction to the principles, procedures and tools of qualitative and quantitative social science research methods to gather data, test hypotheses and answer research questions stemming from mediated and interpersonal communication.
-(P: Senior standing)
+Offered irregularly.
+(P: Senior standing and permission of instructor).